jtrent238/JavaScript-Random-Number-Generator/README.md

-# JavaScript-Website-Logger
+# JavaScript-Random-Number-Generator
-Logs access times on a website.
+Generates a random number using [Javascript]().